Rishiraj1308/CABZI/docs/HYBRID_ARCHITECTURE.md

 2. The server queries **PostgreSQL** to generate the P&L statement and revenue charts, as it holds all the permanent financial data.
 3.  **Admin opens "Market Trends" page ->** The server queries **Google BigQuery** to analyze city-wide ride patterns from months of historical data.

 This clear separation of concerns ensures that the system is not confused.
 Each database has a specialized role, and the backend server is the intelligent orchestrator that knows which database to use for which job.
-This architecture provides Cabzi with the scalability of a major tech company, ensuring our app is fast, reliable, and cost-effective as we grow.
+This architecture provides Curocity with the scalability of a major tech company, ensuring our app is fast, reliable, and cost-effective as we grow.